jamen/node-cubeb/readme.md

 ### Building

-Building the project manually involves a couple steps.
-You must have CMake installed, and Linux may also need `libasound2-dev` installed.
+To build the project you must have CMake installed.
+Linux may also need `libasound2-dev` installed.

 Get the Cubeb dependency using Git first: